dfsantamaria/POC4COMMERCE/README.md

         - "MyAgentOutput1", "MyTemplateOutput1"
         where:</br>
         -  "MyAgentOutput1", "MyTemplateOutput1" represent the entity name of the agent output and the agent output template, respectively.
+  - Connect the created behavior to its agent by typing:

+        b.connectAgentToBehavior("MyAgent", "MyAgentBehavior")

+    where </br>
+    - "MyAgent" and "MyAgentBehavior" are the agent and the agent behavior respectively.